tinygo-org/tinygo-site/content/microcontrollers/machine/arduino-nano.md

 func (a ADC) Configure()
 ```

-Configure configures an ADC pin to be able to read analog data.
+Configure configures a ADCPin to be able to be used to read data.

 ### func (ADC) Get